microsoft/glue/README.md

 ```bash
 python src/glue.py --input /home/files/luis-scoring.csv --do_scoring
 ```
-4. Wait for the run to finish.
+4. Wait for the run to finish and see the command line outputs.

 #### Output
 GLUE will create an output folder as below: